 The phases of a volumetric capnogram, the shape and curve morphology, and measurements based on calculations derived from it can tell you an important story about:

 On our ventilators, CO2 is measured with a CAPNOSTAT-5 mainstream CO2 sensor proximal to the patient's airway.

-The CAPNOSTAT 5 sensor provides technologically advanced measurements of end-tidal carbon dioxide (PetCO2), respiratory rate, in addition to a clear, accurate capnogram at all respiratory rates up to 150 breaths per minute.
+The CAPNOSTAT-5 sensor gives you precise measurements of end-tidal carbon dioxide (PetCO2), and a clear, accurate capnogram at all respiratory rates of up to 150 breaths per minute.

-To allow a more comprehensive analysis of the patient condition, a 72-hour trend (or 96-hour with HAMILTON-S1/G5) is available for:
+To allow a more comprehensive analysis of the patient condition, a 72-hour trend (or 96-hour with HAMILTON-G5/S1) is available for:

 To make your life easier, Hamilton Medical ventilators offer an overview of all relevant CO2-related values in the Monitoring CO2 window.